darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 The vectorscope chroma scale can either be linear or logarithmic.
 Click the second-to-leftmost button on the panel to toggle this.

-The vectorscope can describe the image in either the [CIELUV](https://en.wikipedia.org/wiki/CIELUV) or [JzAzBz](https://www.osapublishing.org/oe/fulltext.cfm?uri=oe-25-13-15131&id=368272) colorspace.
-Clicking the third-to-leftmost button on the panel cycles between u\*v\* and AzBz.
+The vectorscope can describe the image in the [CIELUV](https://en.wikipedia.org/wiki/CIELUV), [JzAzBz](https://www.osapublishing.org/oe/fulltext.cfm?uri=oe-25-13-15131&id=368272) or [RYB](https://en.wikipedia.org/wiki/RYB_color_model) colorspace.
+Clicking the third-to-leftmost button on the panel cycles between u\*v\*, AzBz and RYB.
 The CIELUV graph will be faster to calculate, and is a well-known standard.
 JzAzBz may be more perceptually accurate.

 The graph includes a "hue ring" representing the maximum chroma of each hue (in bounded RGB) of the current histogram profile.
 The RGB primaries/secondaries are marked by circles.